ariefbuddies/one-click-hugo-cms/site/content/_index.md

 image: /img/home-jumbotron.jpg
 blurb:
   heading: Mengapa kuldi?
-  text: Kaldi is the coffee store for everyone who believes that great coffee
+  text: Kuldi is the coffee store for everyone who believes that great coffee
     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
-  heading: What we offer
+  heading: Penawaran kami...
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their
     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that